NEUBIAS/training-resources/courses/2025_10_IDIP-Heidelberg_skimage_napari_beginners.md

 ### Python and image inspection basics (day 1)

-The first half of the day is organized as an onboarding session to bring everyone to the same level on basic python programming.
+The first half of the day is organized as an onboarding and refresh session to bring everyone to the same level on basic python programming.
 If you are already proficient with python, you may skip this part.
-In this case, please make sure to use the `conda` platform to install skimage and napari on your laptop before the course, following [these instructions](https://neubias.github.io/training-resources/tool_installation/index.html#skimage_napari).
+In this case, please make sure to use the `conda` platform to install skimage and napari on your laptop before the course, following [these instructions (Install skimage & napari)](https://neubias.github.io/training-resources/tool_installation/index.html#skimage_napari).

 1. Participants introduce themselves, where they work, why they joined the course, and what previous experience they have
 1. Trainers introduce themselves, where they work and how they are competent